datacommonsorg/docsite/_posts/2022-12-28-courseware.md

 Today, we are announcing the open and public availability of "Data Literacy with Data Commons" which comprises curriculum/course materials for instructors, students and other practitioners working on or helping others become _data literate_.
 This includes detailed modules with pedagogical narratives, explanations of key concepts, examples, and suggestions for exercises/projects focused on advancing the _consumption_, _understanding_ and _interpretation_ of data in the contemporary world.
 In our quest to expand the reach and utility of this material, we assume no background in computer science or programming, thereby removing a key obstacle to many such endeavors.

 This material can be accessed on our [courseware page](/courseware/data_literacy/course_materials.html) and it is open for anyone to take advantage of.
-If you find this material useful, or if you have other feedback, please reach out to us at [courses@datacommons.org](mailto:courses@datacommons.org).
+If you use any of this material, we would love to hear from you!
+If you end up finding any of this material useful and would like to be notified of updates, do [drop us a line](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform).

 ### What is it?

 A set of [modules](/courseware/data_literacy/course_materials.html#modules) focusing on several [key concepts](/courseware/data_literacy/topics.html#key-themes) focusing on data modeling, analysis, visualization and the (ab)use of data to tell (false) narratives.
 Each module lists its objectives and builds on a pedagogical narrative around the explanation of key concepts, e.g. the differences between correlations and causation.
 We extensively use the Data Commons platform to point to _real world_ examples without needing to write a single line of code!

 ### Who is this for?